SumeroApp/sumero-contracts/README.md

         npx hardhat deploy --network kovan --tags ClayBonds

+6. Test the contracts and store the gas report in [gas-report.txt](./gas-report.txt)

+        npx hardhat test

 7. Fork details ->
     Variable HARDHAT_FORK in .env manages the forking details.
 If it's an empty string, hardhat network does not add any forking details to HRE.
 Otherwise it adds the forking network details at hre.config.networks.hardhat.forking . e.g. HARDHAT_FORK="kovan". running npx hardhat node would fork the "kovan" network and run locally, along with adding the forking details.